 Online Testing is a required part of all US Sailing judge courses.

-Anyone who takes a Club Judge course will receive credentials to take the online test.
-Initial certification involves a seminar and a test on The Racing Rules of Sailing (RRS).
+Anyone who takes a Judge seminar will receive credentials to take the online test.
+Initial certification involves a seminar and a test on The Racing Rules of Sailing (RRS) and hearing practices.
 A practice test is available online.

 Judges Seminar Calendar

 - The Judge seminars below are listed in chronological order.

 - For more information about the offering, please click "Enroll Now" on the calendar below.

 - For information about scheduling a seminar, please visit Host a Seminar.

 - For further assistance, please contact your Regional Administrative Judge (RAJ) or the Race Administration office.

 Attendance at a seminar and successful completion of the online test alone do not lead to certification.
 If you are interested in becoming a Judge, please review our Certification Program for the complete list of requirements.
 With the assistance of your RAJ, you will be guided through the certification process.

 Participated in a seminar?
 Please complete our seminar evaluation.